 What is a forward contract and how does it help my business?

 A forward contract fixes the exchange rate for a future payment up to 12 months ahead, giving you budget certainty and protection against adverse rate moves.
-See our full guide on how forward contracts work.
+See our full guide on forward contracts for UK businesses and the forward contracts product page.

 Cambridge Currencies works with UK businesses to reduce FX costs and manage currency risk on international payments.
+Check the live currency converter or compare our exchange rates.
 We work exclusively with FCA-authorised payment partners, ensuring your funds are fully protected at every stage.
-Request a free quote or speak to a specialist about your business currency requirements today.
+Request a free quote or speak to a specialist today.